 Too many so called content writers are paid by the word rather than the quality of their article.
-This is why we have nonsensical content that is “wordy” and mind numbing.
+That’s why we have nonsensical “wordy” content that is mind numbing.

-Even good writers (yours truly included) occasionally make the mistake of rambling and not being on message.
+Even talented writers (me included) occasionally make the mistake of not being on message.

 Actionable content is content that is easy to implement.
 It is content that readers find educational, relevant, entertaining and unique.
 One of the best examples of this is ‘how-to’ posts.

-In the case of an eCommerce store actionable content persuades the reader to buy your product.
+With an eCommerce store, actionable content persuades the reader to buy your product.